NRC must for national security; will be implemented: Shah | Devdiscourse

 "No country in the world can run smoothly while carrying the burden of so many intruders.
 This has to stop.
 We are working towards changing Bengal.
 NRC is a must.
 We will have to implement NRC to ensure the country's safety and security," Shah said.
 The BJP president recalled how Banerjee, during her days in the opposition, frequently raised the issue of illegal infiltration.

 "When Mamata Di was in opposition, she asked for these intruders to be removed from Bengal.
 She had once thrown her shawl at the Speaker's face over that.
 Now that those intruders have become her vote bank, she doesn't want them to be removed.
 Political ambitions should not prevail over national interest," he said.
-The tempestuous TMC boss was, however, measured in her response to Shah's accusations.
+The tempestuous TMC boss advised Shah not to spread divisive politics.

-"Please don't create rift among people.
+"Everyone is welcome to our state and enjoy the hospitality of our people.
+But please don't profess any divisive politics ...
+It will not work in Bengal," she said, inaugurating a community puja in south Kolkata.
+"Please don't spread the religion of divisive politics.
+Please don't create rift among people.
 Bengal is known to respect leaders of different faiths for ages.
-None can spoil that," Banerjee said at the 95 Pally Puja inuguration without naming the BJP chief.
-In his speech, Shah hailed Prime Minister Narendra Modi for scrapping provisions of Article 370 that accorded special status to Jammu and Kashmir, saying it will facilitate complete integration of the state into India.
+This can never be spoilt," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)